FACULTY OF NURSING

-Only short-listed candidates will be contacted.
-Review of applications will begin upon receipt and continue until the position is filled.
+Only short-listed candidates will be contacted for an interview.
+Review of applications will begin upon receipt and will continue until the position is filled.

 Short-listed candidates will be required to provide satisfactory proof of credentials including appropriately certified translations of credentials into English, as applicable.